adsabs/adsabs.github.io/help/search/_posts/2015-02-09-search-syntax.md

 Example Query                        | Explanation
 -------------------------------------------------|------------------------------------------------
-author:"huchra, john"                | search for papers written by an author author:"^huchra, john"               | limit search to first-author papers ^huchra, john                         | limit search to first-author papers abs:"dark energy"                    | search for the phrase "dark energy" in abstract and title year:2000                            | search for publications written in 2000 year:2000-2005                       | search for publications written between 2000 and 2005 (inclusive) body:"gravitational waves"           | search for papers containing the phrase "gravitational waves" in the body of an article full:"gravitational waves"           | search for papers containing the phrase "gravitational waves" in a number of fields (title, abstract, body, acknowledgements and keywords) bibstem:ApJ                          | select papers published in a particular publication object:((SMC OR LMC) AND M31)        | using the SIMBAD object search, find papers tagged with either SMC or LMC and M31
+author:&ldquo;huchra, john"                | search for papers written by an author author:&ldquo;^huchra, john"               | limit search to first-author papers ^huchra, john                         | limit search to first-author papers abs:&ldquo;dark energy"                    | search for the phrase "dark energy" in abstract and title year:2000                            | search for publications written in 2000 year:2000-2005                       | search for publications written between 2000 and 2005 (inclusive) body:&ldquo;gravitational waves"           | search for papers containing the phrase "gravitational waves" in the body of an article full:&ldquo;gravitational waves"           | search for papers containing the phrase "gravitational waves" in a number of fields (title, abstract, body, acknowledgements and keywords) bibstem:ApJ                          | select papers published in a particular publication object:((SMC OR LMC) AND M31)        | using the SIMBAD object search, find papers tagged with either SMC or LMC and M31